bobalazek/egvv/README.md

 - NX for the monorepo
 - Prisma as the ORM
 - PostgreSQL as the database
-- React admin for the admin area
+- React Admin for the admin area
 - NestJS & GraphQL for the API
-- NextJS for the web app
+- NextJS & Mantine UI for the web app
-- Puppeteer for scrapping data
+- Puppeteer for web scrapping

 ## Commands